GregHilston/data-science-portfolio/README.md

 [comment]: # (% ds_trl_dashboard, ds_us_cities)
 - Data Dashboard
   - Created internal dashboard using folium and dash to generate visualizations.
 Allowed leadership to make data driven decisions instead of going of gut reactions.
+    - An example of this would be suggesting which US cities our product could target next by accounting for population, number of businesses and other data points.
+Rather than just choosing by gut.

 ## Image Processing